 - Preheat the oven to 450°F. Line a large rimmed baking sheet with unbleached parchment paper.

 - Pat or squeeze the tofu of excess liquid, if necessary.
+(Hint: Try a tofu press!)
 Cut into 3/4-inch cubes.
 Set aside.

 - In a large mixing bowl, whisk together the applesauce, tamari, peanut butter, vinegar, ginger, garlic, and sesame oil.

 - Add the tofu, broccoli, bell pepper, onion, and chili pepper and toss until well coated.

 - Transfer to a single layer on the prepared baking sheet.
 Roast until the tofu and vegetables are browned and vegetables are cooked through, about 25 minutes.